qiaw99/Remote-Sensing-Images-Classification/README.md

 The exact model will be discussed in the next part.

 ### __2 c)__
 A baseline model should be established.
-However, I only build one model because of time limitation.
-But I think my model should be in some sense reasonably good to do the classification.
-Nevertheless, I would briefly explain my initial idea if I would implement a model for classfication task.
-The first choice to handle image problems is of course using __Convolutional Neural Network(CNN)__ by executing a series of convolutions and pooling operations which is ended by a set of __fully connected layers__ for classifications.
+I would briefly explain my initial idea if I would implement a model for classfication task.
+In tradition the first choice to handle image problems is of course using __Convolutional Neural Network(CNN)__ by executing a series of convolutions and pooling operations which is ended by a set of __fully connected layers__ for classifications.
 However, we might encounter problems like vanishing or exploding gradients.
 Provided that the CNN is relatively shallow,  we may use __Batch Normalization__ or __Layer Normalization__ to fix it.
 But what if we just keep stacking more and more convolutional and pooling layers?
 With the increasing number of layers, the performance(accuracy) gets saturated which is not caused by overfitting.
 Since the given classification problem consists of 21 classes, I decided to use __ResNet 50__ which was in 2015 proposed by __Kaiming et. al__.
-ResNet can solve this problem by stacking multiple identity blockes which refer to residual path and convolutional blocks.
+ResNet can solve this problem by stacking multiple identity blockes which refer to short cut and convolutional blocks.

 __Improvements:__
 * Within model: ResNet uses already Batch Normalization.
-What's more, we could use __dropout__ and __data augmentation__ like __clipping, rotation__, etc. so that the model can become more stable to unseen images.
+What's more, we could use __dropout__ and __data augmentation__ like __clipping, rotation__, etc to generate more data letting model see more images with different orientation to better get generalized so that the model can become more stable to unseen images.
 * For model: In recent year, __transformer__ using __Attention mechanism__ which was published in 2017 is proven as really well performance model in the field of __Natural Language Processing(NLP)__.
-Recently, transformer is used also in the field of Computer Vision as __vision transformer(ViT)__ which is published in 2021 by putting more information(patch and position embedding).
+Recently, transformer is used also in the field of Computer Vision as __vision transformer(ViT)__ which is published in 2020 by putting more information(patch and position embedding).
 Thus, I would believe that using ViT would be a good way to improve if the given number of training images are enough much.

 ### __2 d)__
 The evaluation metrics for classification is commonly computing __the cross entropy loss between the labels and predictions__.